 Molecular models mostly fall into two categories:

-- Physical model kits are usually made out of plastic pieces that can be connected together to make larger structures.
-Once upon a time, physical models were the only option available, but they have been surpassed in almost every way by electronic models.
-Some lovely features of physical models: they are truly 3D, they can be handled, they can be manipulated with your fingers.
+- Physical models are usually made out of plastic (or wood, or metal).
+The plastic pieces represent atoms in a particular way and can be connected together to make larger structures.
+Once upon a time, physical models were the only option available, and they retain some lovely features: they are truly 3D, you can hold them in your hand, and they can be manipulated with your fingers.
 These three features should not be overlooked; certain things are learned more easily by manual play.

 Plastic model kits are kept in a bucket (or box) in the computer lab and in the chemistry student lounge, room 401.